florentulve/florent.ulve-gmail.com/README.md

-# kafka-native-kafka-demo
+# quarkus-kafka-native-client-demo

-Simple to quarkus demo which use native kafka Client to produce and consume a topic
+Simple to quarkus demo which use kafka Native Client to produce and consume a topic